What's it really like to study computer science at UQ?

 Let's find out if computer science sounds like the study area for you.

 What is it about UQ's approach that makes us the most employable graduates in the state?

 Ryan: UQ blends the theory and concepts into actual practice.
 Its reputation makes it an attractive partner with industry partners.
 So we get the best industry partners and as a result, you get all the graduates experiencing a little bit of the best of both worlds.
 The best in education and also the best in the job.

-Holly: I definitely had that experience, I got to go straight into a role, a full time job because I'd done an internship that UQ had helped me get during my university degree.
+Holly: I definitely had that experience, I got to go straight into a role that was a full time job because I'd done an internship that UQ had helped me get during my university degree.

 Holly: Yeah, exactly.
-And that's the best thing about the internship programs, they really give you the opportunity to put your toes in the water you know before you go into industry.
+And that's the best thing about the internship programs – they really give you the opportunity to put your toes in the water before you go into industry.

 Do you think the engineering mindset helped you to be a better problem solver than people from traditional fields?

 Holly: Yeah, I think the engineering problem solving mindset is very different to a lot of different professions – the way we approach problems and try to isolate details that don't matter from the details that we really need to focus on and to solve.
 I think with that mindset, not just for cyber security but even day to day life, I find myself using those skills as well.

 What did you learn about yourself while you were studying at UQ?

 Holly: The main thing I learned about myself was just how I learn, and I found that the best way for me to learn something and to really connect with a topic is to actually have hands-on experience.
 And in fact, I found that after I did a few internships and started working in industry, I really became passionate about the university work as well, because I could see how it applied to the real world.